 Kindergarten - Grade 5

 Lower School classrooms are self-contained and provide structure – guiding and supporting students at the same time allowing them freedom to nurture independent thinking and action.
 Students learn basic facts and concepts and are encouraged and empowered to think and express themselves in traditional and imaginative ways.
-Strong academics are brought to live with varied, engaging experiences.
+Strong academics are brought to life with varied, engaging experiences.

 The Lower School offers students a traditional, and in many cases, accelerated program in reading, mathematics, science, social science, English, spelling, foreign language, and handwriting.
 These subjects reflect the academic atmosphere of the school and provide the foundation for the demanding scholastic programs of the Middle and Upper Schools.
 Courses in art, music, computer technology, library science, foreign language enrichment, and physical education round out the Lower School program.